gimoonnam/Challenges/README.md

-# Studies of Several Topics on Data Science
+# Topical Studies on Data Science
 Related to Data science and Machine Learning

 ## 1. Basic Algorithm